 #3.
 Light therapy

 When you think of how to get rid of stubborn acne scars, this is also proven and tested.
 The process includes the use of LED lights to repair worn-out and/or damaged skin.
 The lights destroy the blemish-causing bacteria and heal the skin from irritation.

 There are two main kinds of visible light therapy used in clinical settings: blue light and red light.
-Blue light therapy has a light wavelength that has an antimicrobial effect, making it effective at killing several types of bacteria that can collect in your pores and oil glands and cause breakouts.
+Blue light therapy uses a light wavelength with an antimicrobial effect, making it effective at killing several types of bacteria that can collect in your pores and oil glands and cause breakouts.
 The treatment also has anti-inflammatory benefits, which decrease other symptoms of acne, such as redness.
-Red light therapy doesn’t have the same antibacterial effects as blue light therapy, but it helps promote healing and may work to decrease the visibility of acne scarring.
+On the other hand, red light therapy doesn’t have the same antibacterial effects as blue light therapy, but it helps promote healing and may work to decrease the visibility of acne scarring.
 It also has anti-inflammatory capabilities.
 Red light therapy works deep below the surface of your skin to help soothe and repair tissue.
 If your acne is caused by a chronic skin condition, red light therapy might be the choice for you.
-What causes acne scars and treatment.